 - 6.10.1 In addition to the designated Heritage Assets in Bovingdon, Bovingdon Parish Council value several buildings and structures which currently have little (are in Bovingdon Conservation Area but not designated) or no heritage protection outside the conservation area.
-These buildings and structures make an important architectural or historic contribution to the area. - 6.10.2 A new Government initiative was launched in September 2019 to help ensure local buildings are preserved for future generations by encouraging non-designated heritage assets to be identified during the preparation of neighbourhood plans.
-Historic England describe non-designated heritage assets are locally identified buildings, monuments, sites, places, areas or landscapes identified as having a degree of heritage significance meriting consideration in planning decisions (see Local Heritage Can Benefit the local economy as well as help to define a sense of place and provide a feeling of community identity and well-being. - 6.10.3 Each of the buildings and structures is described and identified with photographs in APPENDIX G.
+These buildings and structures make an important architectural or historic contribution to the area. - 6.10.2 Each of the buildings and structures is described and identified with photographs in APPENDIX H. - 6.10.3 A new Government initiative was launched in September 2019 to help ensure locally identified buildings are preserved for future generations by encouraging non-designated heritage assets to be identified during the preparation of neighbourhood plans.
+Historic England describe non-designated heritage assets are locally identified buildings, monuments, sites, places, areas or landscapes identified as having a degree of heritage significance meriting consideration in planning decisions (see Local Heritage Listing Historic England Advice Note 7).
+Local heritage can benefit the local economy as well as help to define a sense of place and provide a feeling of community identity and well-being.